lucasfcosta/blog/_posts/2022-08-03-talk-to-your-customers.md

 See?
 It's all very scientific.

 As time passes, money should go up, not down.
 The higher it goes, and the more quickly it goes up, the better.

+> TIP: If you build something people want, it will naturally go up — providing you can sell.

 <br>